-Along with two other new lenses, Hasselblad officially unveiled the fastest lens it has ever made on September 25: the XCD 80mm f/1.9 (styled as XCD 1.9/80).
+The XCD 80mm f/1.9 (styled as XCD 1.9/80) is the fastest lens Hasselblad has ever made.
 The $4,845 prime greatly expands the capabilities of the X1D-50c mirrorless camera, giving users a better choice for portraiture and low-light shooting.
-Although we’ve known from Hasselblad’s public roadmap that the lens was coming for some time, the details of its construction — including the aperture size — were kept secret until now.
-Digital Trends has had a brief hands-on time with the new lens, and while this isn’t a full review, we are very impressed with its performance so far.
+Although we knew from Hasselblad’s public roadmap that the lens was coming for some time, the details of its construction — including the aperture size — were kept secret until its official announcement.
+Digital Trends had a brief hands-on time with the new lens prior to release, and while this isn’t a full review, we are very impressed with its performance so far.

 Crammed into that space are 14 elements in 9 groups, a rather complex optical formula for such a focal length.
 It has a minimum focusing distance of just 2.2 feet, which should be useful for everything from headshots to product photography.